 Every village has something different to offer and visitors will encounter many local dialects, known as dopiolalies, along with different customs and traditions.

 Not to be missed

 Venetian fortresses and abandoned monuments from bygone eras imperiously line the country roads that wind through farms, gardens and orchards, indelibly engraving themselves on the visitor’s memory like magical interludes in time.

-Green mountains with broad plateaus and deep gorges coexist in harmony with pine-covered slopes, majestic firs, and the rugged barren, almost mystical volcanic landscapes.
+Green verdant mountains with broad plateaus and deep gorges coexist in harmony with pine-covered slopes, majestic firs, and the rugged barren, almost mystical volcanic landscape.

 The looming cliffs and steep mountains of Olympos, Ordymnos and Lepetymnos are only a stride away from coastal fishing villages and hillside settlements.

 Whatever you do, be sure to take some nature-loving hikes through amazing gorges and along shady trails.
-And then bathe in the island’s thermal springs, to revive yourself you after your meanderings along the cobbled paths and narrow alleyways of the island’s picturesque.
+And then bathe in the island’s thermal springs, to revive yourself after you meander along the cobbled paths and narrow alleyways of the island’s picturesque.

 LESVOS IS AN ISLAND FOR ALL SESSIONS:

 Water sports, romantic seashores, tranquil coves, lounging in cult cafés and trendy eateries, frenzied clubbing, and lots of ouzo and mezes.